codingneverends/Project_VQA/Papers/SecondSet/Readme.md

 Combined features using an attention model we used an adaptive genetic algorithm to determine the optimal deep learning parameters

-Performed better than runs of ImageCLEF 2019 participants
+Performed better than runs of ImageCLEF 2019 participants, Very High accuraccy rate.

+Information provided in the questions and the corresponding images are not always sufficient to predict the right answer, and answering the questions often requires external knowledge resources.

 # TYPE-AWARE MEDICAL VISUAL QUESTION ANSWERING